Why Am I Getting Sudden Acne Breakouts On My Face?

 Breaking out when you start using a new cleanser isn’t always cause for alarm.
 Certain active ingredients (like retinoids and exfoliating acids) that increase the rate at which your skin cells turn over can cause a phenomenon called “skin purging” - and that’s totally normal.

 It’s also possible that your skin is reacting to one of the active ingredients in the new product.
-If you usually use a very mild cleanser and recently switched to an exfoliating salicylic acid cleanser, for example, your skin could be reacting poorly to the harsher medicated product.
+If you usually use a very mild over-the-counter cleanser and recently switched to an exfoliating salicylic acid cleanser, for example, your skin could be reacting poorly to the harsher medicated product.
 Unlike skin purging, adverse reactions are often accompanied by redness, irritation, or dry, flaky skin.

 If you think that this could be why you’re breaking out, try backing off the new product and reintroducing it slowly to give your skin some time to adjust to the new ingredients.
-You can minimize the potential for an adverse reaction by easing new products (or types of products) into your routine rather than making a blunt switch by swapping out products entirely.
+You can minimize the potential for an adverse reaction by easing new products (or types of skin or hair products) into your routine rather than making a blunt switch by swapping out products entirely.

 At Disco, for example, we've poured countless time into researching the most compatible products that work on tackling skin health at a deep level, and we've found that many natural ingredients actually make each other more effective when used together.